Sustainable Urban Food Through a Food Network

 The change project creates an extensive ecosystem that supports local food market and includes, for example, restaurants, digital marketplaces, educational institutions, farmers and households.

-Project is led by Ethica Oy and the project partners are Perho Culinary, Tourism and Business College, Svenska lantbrukssällskapens förbund (SFL), Aline Creative Technology Oy, Korjuu.com Oy, Natural Resources Institute Finland (LUKE) and Seulo Palvelut Oy.
-Other stakeholders involved are among others Apetit Ruoka Oy, Avanto Ventures Oy, Oy Karl Fazer Ab, City of Espoo, Forest Foody, From Waste to Taste ry, Helsinki Deaconess Insititute, Helsieni Oy, Helsinki Service Center, Herttoniemi food co-op, Finnish 4H Organisation and Stadin Puutarhuri.
+The project was led by Ethica Oy and the project partners were the Perho Culinary, Tourism and Business College, Svenska lantbrukssällskapens förbund (SFL), Aline Creative Technology Oy, Korjuu.com Oy, Natural Resources Institute Finland (LUKE) and Seulo Palvelut Oy (Kauppahalli24 and Collico Oy).
+Other stakeholders involved were Apetit Ruoka Oy, Avanto Ventures Oy, Oy Karl Fazer Ab, the City of Espoo, Forest Foody, From Waste to Taste ry, the Helsinki Deaconess Institute, Helsieni Oy, Helsinki Service Center, Herttoniemi food co-op, the City of Helsinki’s Tukkutori, Kauppahalli24, the Finnish 4H Organisation and Stadin Puutarhuri.

 Where are we going